 If there’s one thing I love more than comfy loungewear, it’s matching loungewear.

 Leaving the house in a normal pair of sweatpants would normally be a little embarrassing.
 But a matching top and sweatpants?
-Paired with some cute sunglasses and an iced latte in your hand, you’ll fit right into Los Angeles.
+Paired with some cute sunglasses, a Gucci belt bag, and an iced latte in your hand, you’ll fit right into Los Angeles.

 The top fits great!
 While the sweatpants were designed to be oversized, they were still a bit large.
 I definitely could have sized down.